-The Fragility and Stability Working Group is comprised of clinicians, researchers, and patients dedicated to preventing and improving care for people with osteoporosis.
+The Fragility and Stability Program is comprised of clinicians, researchers, and patients dedicated to improving bone health and care for people with fragility fractures, including hip fractures.

-Their work focuses on the full continuum of care; prevention, hospital care for fractures, and care following a hip fracture.
+Their work encompasses the full continuum of care from bone health promotion and prevention of secondary fracture to hospital care for fragility fractures and ongoing care following a hip fracture.

-This works expands care for hip fracture beyond the walls of the hospital and creates a smoother journey for patients by identifying the appropriate care at the right time and in the most efficient manner.
+This pathway expands care for hip fracture patients beyond the walls of the hospital and creates a smoother transition for patients by identifying the appropriate care at the right time and in the most efficient manner.

-The pathway ensures supports in the community match patient needs and will contribute to better patient care, increase patient and family satisfaction, and reduce caregiver burnout.
+The goal of the pathway is to support patients’ and families’ needs for the transition of care and contribute to better patient care, increased patient and family satisfaction, and reduced caregiver burnout.